-Corporate work is indefinable, and best described as that falling between Public Relations work (see the link below) and advertising, which is beyond the scope of this guide (for guidance go to the Association of Photographers website - see the link below).
+Corporate work is indefinable, and best described as that falling between public relations work (see the link below) and advertising, which is beyond the scope of this guide (for guidance on this try the Association of Photographers website - see the link below).

-To be more precise it is work promoting major organisations which is neither limited to a specific occasion or PR campaign on the one hand, nor extends to a major advertising campaign on the other.
-Typically, it includes corporate portraiture, brochures,websites and annual reports.
+To try to be more precise: it is work promoting major organisations which is neither limited to a specific occasion or PR campaign on the one hand, nor extends to a major advertising campaign on the other.
+Typically, it includes corporate portraiture, brochures, websites and annual reports.

-Fees charged likewise fall in between PR and advertising rates, starting at around £800 per day plus all expenses to £1500 - £2000 per day, reflecting the degree of photographic talent and skill required for corporate branding and prestige publications.
+Fees charged likewise fall in between public relations and advertising rates, and should reflect the degree of photographic talent and skill required for corporate branding and prestige publications.

-Initial rights granted are generally more extensive with rates at this level, though if possible the photographers should always limit a time period.
-After a two/three year period most portraiture and annual report work will have to be re-shot anyway.
+Initial rights granted are generally more extensive with rates at this level, though if possible the photographer should always license use for a limited time period.
+After two or three years most portraiture and annual report work will have to be re-shot anyway.
 Once fees enter four figures, clients tend to expect more or less unlimited use for anything in-house.
-Advertising use however, should command additional higher fees and be excluded from licenses under the range of day rates quoted above.
+Advertising use, however, should command additional higher fees and be excluded from licences granted for the range of day rates suggested here.

 Text © Mike Holderness & previous contributors; Moral rights asserted.
 The collection (database right) © National Union of Journalists.
 Comments to firstname.lastname@example.org please.
 You may find the glossary helpful.